 Which Plantation Shutter Color Do Homeowners In Cleveland Use?11/04/2019Nate Gromen What Plantation Shutter Color Should Homeowners In Cleveland Pick?
 Plantation shutters are seen as some of the more fashionable window treatments that people in Cleveland buy for their houses.
 Their enduring style suits many different decors and blocks sun glare and heat loss from streaming into your rooms.
-The durability of a plantation shutter is also a big bonus, as your shutters will last longer than any other treatment.
-When there’s so many great aspects regarding these window coverings, the question isn’t if you should install shutters for your windows.
+The durability of a plantation shutter is also a big bonus, and will most likely transcend your current interior design.
+Because you have many great aspects regarding these window coverings, the question isn’t if you should install shutters for your windows.
 Rather, you should ask what color of plantation shutters will you pick?
 White Plantation Shutters Are Timeless Just like crown molding, white is also the most favored color of plantation shutters for most styles.
 The reason is simple -- white can accent many different interior themes.
 From strong wall colors to neutral decor, white plantation shutters can complement them all.
-And when you modernize your rooms and redesign, you can leave your white treatments in the room, saving you from another chore.
+And when you modernize your rooms and redesign, you can leave your white treatments in the room, as they should work with the new space.
 Those who choose white plantation shutters usually want them constructed from faux wood so they won’t yellow as they age.
-Our Polywood® plantation shutters come in three varying shades of white and are backed by a lifetime warranty that esures they will never yellow, stain or fade.
-To clean, all you need to do is wipe with a cloth, which means that your window coverings will keep the same white color every single day.
+Our Polywood® shutters are available in three separate shades of white and are backed by a lifetime warranty that esures the shutters will never yellow, stain or fade.
+To clean, just wipe with a cloth, and any dust or dirt will slide right off.
 Natural Wood Stains Work Well With Some Styles For some rooms, a plantation shutter with a wood stain works best.
 A wood stain is a little restrictive for over exuberant design overhauls, but if you can pair your plank floors or preinstalled trim, then real wood shutters could be a great fit for you.
 Wood stains can bring the room a more natural feeling, and a must if want a colonial or rustic theme.
 The best bet is to pick real wood plantation shutters like our Ovation® line.
-They come in a slew of stains that will match most woods in your house.
+They are available in an array of stains that will match most woods in your house.
 If you need a rustic shutter, you could put in a reclaimed wood plantation shutter.
 These are wonderful if you use a beach house or rustic farmhouse theme in your house.
 Bold Colors Should Be Reserved For Other Types Of Window Treatments While you may paint your plantation shutters in a accent color, you will probably be disappointed with the final product.
 A bold color may seem ok now, but then you’ll be saddled with that color forever.
 White and hardwood have stood the test of time, but will the cherry red or canary yellow treatment still look pretty a decade or so from now?
 You can repaint your wall color with a day or so of work, but it may take a whole new window treatment to replace the color on your plantation shutter.
 If you need color, you will want to hang a stock accent curtain along with your plantation shutter.
 By including a dash of color or pattern, you then bring interest to your windows without losing the practicality of a custom-made interior shutter.
 Then as your taste changes, you can retain the shutter and just replace the curtain -- or get rid of it altogether.
 Sunburst Can Help You Find The Perfect Color Of Plantation Shutter No matter if it’s white Polywood or a elegant wood, Sunburst can find the perfect plantation shutters for your windows.
-Our reps are the premier experts in Cleveland and will come to you to show you plenty of plantation shutter and window treatment choices.
+Our reps are the premier experts in Cleveland and will drive to you to show you plenty of plantation shutter and window treatment choices.
 Just contact 440-561-6787 and book your in-home consultation today.